 Coffee style

 The coffee program is broader than the room first suggests.
-Suited keeps the espresso menu readable with the usual cortado, flat white, cappuccino, and latte run, but the more telling detail is the filter side: light or medium drip, a single-cup pour-over slot, and retail shelves that point to roasters such as Sey, Little Wolf, and current guest features.
-The shop has also started roasting some of its own coffee, so the overall feel is less generic cafe sourcing and more a multi-roaster bar with a house-roast thread now becoming visible.
+Espresso stays readable with the usual cortado, flat white, cappuccino, and latte run, but the more telling detail is the filter side: light or medium drip, single-cup pour-over, retail beans from strong producers, and a house-roast thread starting to show through.
 Matcha, chai, and other non-coffee drinks are handled seriously too, but this is still the sort of place where espresso or filter tells you the most.

 What people go for

 Food is a real reason to choose Suited over another downtown cafe.
-The all-day menu runs from egg sandwiches and burritos to pancakes, salads, bowls, and wraps, which gives the place more staying power than a pastry-case-only coffee bar.
-Repeated coverage keeps circling back to the breakfast side in particular, and that tracks with the menu itself: the kitchen is not decorative, it is central to the visit.
+Egg-and-cheese on brioche, breakfast burritos, ricotta pancakes, and a fuller lunch run give the place more staying power than a pastry-case-only coffee bar.
+The kitchen is not decorative, it is central to the visit.
 If you want one FiDi stop that can handle both a careful cup and an actually satisfying plate, Suited makes the case better than most.

 The feel

-The room sounds best when treated as a polished small cafe rather than a laptop base.
-There is enough seating to sit down, catch up, or eat properly, but not enough slack for the space to feel roomy once the rush builds.
-That busier rhythm is part of the appeal: Suited feels lively, social, and a little dressed-up, with the no-laptop marble tables during kitchen hours reinforcing that this is meant to stay a cafe first.
-It still works for a short meeting or a solo reset, but it is not trying to be an all-afternoon co-working room, and the page is stronger for being honest about that.
+The room is best treated as a polished small cafe rather than a laptop base.
+There is enough seating to catch up, eat properly, or take a short meeting, but not enough slack for the space to feel roomy once the rush builds.
+The no-laptop tables during kitchen hours keep it honest about what it is: a lively downtown cafe rather than a co-working room.

 Why Suited is shortlisted by Filter Notes